 The Club shall consist of a President, and up to six Vice-Presidents, Chairman, Secretary and Treasurer, a Committee of eleven Members (including Chairman, Secretary and Treasurer), and an unlimited number of Members.

-The management and business of The Club shall be conducted by a Committee consisting of the eleven Members including the officers, Chairman, Secretary, Treasurer.
+The management and business of The Club shall be conducted by a Committee consisting of the eleven Members, including the officers, Chairman, Secretary, and Treasurer.
 Two officers plus four committee members shall form a quorum.
 In the event of equality of votes, the Chairman shall have the casting vote.

 Any committee member or officer failing to attend two consecutive committee meetings shall be deemed to have resigned from that committee, providing there are no extenuating circumstances.